| FAQ

 so expect to get a 3-4 hours drive on a dirt road on most of our

+trips.
 On a trek

 we carry our loads with little support from the local guides.
 Practically